Sprinte-Wei/CmmInterpreter/README.md

-# Calculator
+# CmmInterpreter
-A calculator by JavaFx.
+A CmmInterpreter by JAVA.
 Created by WCG, DYH, ZX.